AUTHOR'S MAIN SITE

 We've done it!
 Congratulations!

-Just before finishing this tutorial, I'd like to revisit the "PhonePriority" field, about which I've so far said little.
+Just before finishing this tutorial, let me tell you about the "PhonePriority" field, about which I've so far said little.

 My own list of phone numbers currently runs to nine pages.
 Obviously, there are many numbers in that list which I rarely call.
 By adding the "PhonePriority" field, and marking numbers I call often with a "1", and numbers I rarely call with a "9", I can print two phone lists: One gives just the numbers I call frequently, and the second is a complete list of all the numbers in my system.